Sununu warns pandemic could be worse than last winter

 But Sununu and health-care officials noted that appointments and in-school clinics could be delayed a few weeks after the Executive Council refused $27 million for vaccinations two weeks ago, fearing that language would tie the state to federal mandates, which the governor said it would not do.

-The council did approve $4.7 million Wednesday, but it still will mean a likely lag in being able to get access after the likely approval for 125,000 kids is made by the FDA.
+The council did approve $4.7 million Wednesday, but it still will mean a likely lag in being able to get access after the FDA approval.

 Sununu said by resuming weekly press briefings likely on Wednesdays or Thursdays at 3 p.m. will allow the state to stay “ahead of the ball,” and noted that he did predict a fall surge was going to happen months ago.

-Dr. Benjamin Chan, state epidemiologist said New Hampshire has high levels of community transmission statewide and are averaging 550 new cases a day with a daily positivity rate of 6 percent.
+Dr. Benjamin Chan, state epidemiologist said New Hampshire has high levels of community transmission statewide and are averaging 550 new cases a day with a daily positivity rate of six percent.

 On Wednesday, hospitals across the state were treating 207 with COVID-19 and in the past few days, there have been 11 new deaths, including four Wednesday for a total number of lives lost at 1,556.